puppetlabs/bolt/4-running-scripts/README.md

 > **Time**: Approximately 10 minutes

-In this lab you will run existing scripts against remote nodes using `bolt`.
+In this exercise you will run existing scripts against remote nodes using `bolt`.

 - [Test Linux nodes for ShellShock](#test-linux-nodes-for-shellshock)
 - [Test Windows external connectivity](#test-windows-external-connectivity)